apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 #### Membership is no guarantee

-Similarly, make sure you evaluate permissions to verify if a subject has access granted instead of checking if a user is member of a group.
+Similarly, make sure you always evaluate permissions to verify if a subject has access granted instead of checking if a user is member of a group.
 How access control defined for a particular group principal affects its members is an implementation detail of the authorization setup.

 ##### Example : administrative access